muntasirhsn/muntasirhsn.github.io/index.md

 ---
 ### NLP: Named Entity Recognition
 Named entity recognition (NER) is an NLP technique that extracts information from text to detect and classify named entities.
 In this demo, a BERT model was fine-tuned for NER task by using PyTorch and Hugging Face transformers.
-Try the classification demo below!
+Try the NER demo below!

 <script
 	type="module"